allends/graphene/README.md

 # Initialize a new repository
 `graphene init`

-Creates a new repository in the current directory, adds all files to the staging area, and commits them.
+Creates a profile for the current directorys repository.

 # Create a new branch in a stack
 `graphene create <name>`